karimmohammed155/Accessible_Health_Hub/README.md

 Creates a new post.
 Authenticated users can upload up to 5 files (images, documents, or videos).

 - **Headers:**
-  - `Authorization`: Bearer token for authentication
+  - `token`: Bearer token for authentication
 - **Body (multipart/form-data):**
   - `title` (string, required)
   - `content` (string, required)